cobmin/nextjs-blog/posts/creating-a-flower-shop-through-nfts.md

 Above is my First Flower NFT and I am giving it away.
 Donations are welcome but not required.
 To receive one, please read and fill out this [form](https://forms.office.com/r/HvjDR9b9qD).

 ![Alt Text](/images/BeardedIris.gif)
-*Beared Iris*
+*Bearded Iris*

 I created the Bearded Iris from a photo that I took at the Missouri Botanical Gardens.
 The lady and I try to make it to the gardens at least once a month.
 It is a relaxing place to go and for those that have never been to a botanical garden, I would recommend doing so.
 The above image is available for purchase [here](https://forms.office.com/r/U7H2tZRrtk) for 2 LRC each.

 ## Crypto Wallet

-With the blockchain you are able to view all transactions of any wallet.
+With the blockchain you can view all transactions of any wallet.
 You can view my NFTs and the current savings in my [wallet](https://lexplorer.io/account/155667).
 The long wallet address is 0xc528acbc94e79aa04c08d108b11af52f21167294 and the ENS is flowers.jacobhuber.eth.

 ## Thank you